-What level of response to the vaccine do we need to confer immunity - what level of neutralizing antibodies are needed?
+What level of immune response to a vaccine do we need to confer immunity?

 How long will a vaccine provide protection for?

-How quickly can the vaccine be made available to all?
+How quickly can the vaccines be made available?

 - University of Oxford.
 Oxford COVID-19 vaccine to begin phase II/III human trials.
 May 22, 2020.
 Available at: http://www.ox.ac.uk/news/2020-05-22-oxford-covid-19-vaccine-begin-phase-iiiii-human-trials.
 [Accessed June 5, 2020].